Great fundraising ideas

 A few ideas: curry night, a dinner party, afternoon tea-party or a cake sale at work?

 Get your friends together for a night or pampering or you can use your creative flair and organise an inspired event like a concert, art sale, or craft stall

 If you’re holding a concert or event, getting as many people interested as possible will be the key.
 Tell the world!
 Advertise in your local newspaper and on your local radio.
 Spread the word on social media (make sure you tag us in) to help reach a much wider audience.

-Organising an elegant dinner party, a charity ball or a fashion show?
+Organising a big event?
 Contact our fundraising team and we can help you make your dream a reality with the support and advice you need.

 There are lots of ways to maximise the amount you raise at your event.
 You could include a raffle, a tombola or fun games like ‘heads or tails’.

 A few ideas: elegant dinner party, a charity ball, a fashion show, a five a side tournament or a big quiz.